laserpants/code-overload/README.md

 ### Functional programming

 Functional programming finds its origins in Alonzo Church’s Lambda Calculus (λ-calculus) — a logical theory of computable functions that predates the electronic computer.
-The first language based on ideas from λ-calculus was LISP — invented by John McCarthy in 1958.
+The first language based on ideas from λ-calculus was LISP; invented by John McCarthy in 1958.

 As a form of declarative programming, code written in functional style carries no immediate sense of sequentiality.
 This makes it particularly well-suited for parallel and asynchronous programming, since it enables us to express the formal logic of a computation without thinking in terms of control flow or sequential progression.